garrandall/popular-music-data/tracks/summer-nights-lil-rob.md

 The kind of woman, that would put up a fight for me The kind that wants, to spend the summer nights with me The temp was 80 and I'm cruisin with my lady
-Playin some Ralphie Vagon, ooh baby baby
+Playin some Ralphie Vagon, oh baby baby
 I see my homeboys and they're cruisin in their ride (hey wassup homes) With their ladies, sittin by their side
 People think we look crazy but I think we look classy